paulglad1234/Tic-Tac-Toe-React-Excersize/README.md

 Done all that here.
 And also I've added a slider to change the board size.
 And types were added to the code.

-Not sure if I configured CodeSandbox correctly but here: https://codesandbox.io/p/github/paulglad1234/Tic-Tac-Toe-React-Excersize/main
+Not sure if I configured CodeSandbox correctly but here: https://codesandbox.io/p/github/paulglad1234/Tic-Tac-Toe-React-Excersize/main (use preview 5173)

 Side note: I've created the repo with vite (so styles are a bit different).